- About Us

 The façade has recently been returned to its original purity and elegance thanks to a complete restoration comprising both the roof and facades, while fully respecting not only the original Renaissance architecture but also modern day techniques.

-This very well proportioned and highly satisfying property represents over two thirds of the palazzo, incorporating not only extensive living areas but also a divine 400mq walled garden, private terrace and altana.
-There is also a boat space.
+This very well proportioned and highly satisfying home represents two whole main floors of the palazzo, comprising not only extensive formal living areas but more intimate rooms, elegant bedrooms and bathrooms, as well as an incredible kitchen, service areas, and a divine 350 mq walled garden.
+There is also a boat jetty.

-At ground floor level the private main entrance from the Fondamenta opens into the most breathtaking and elegant entrance hall, leading both to the garden and the internal staircase.
+At ground floor level the private main entrance from the Fondamenta opens into the most breathtaking and elegant androne entrance hall, leading both to the stunning glass garden doors and to the internal formal staircase for the piano nobile.
+Three bedrooms here, of which two look directly on to the garden, 3 bathrooms, and powder room for guests.

-The 1st floor piano nobile with 3.5m ceilings has an equally impressive central large lounge-portego with neoclassical pilasters, a series of sitting rooms, library, study, dining room, six bedrooms.
-It's magnificent.
+The 1st floor piano nobile with its 3.5m ceilings has an equally impressive central large lounge-portego with neoclassical pilasters, a series of sitting rooms, 2 bedrooms en suite, dining room(one overlooking the garden), large 'chefs' kitchen.

-A second entrance with a side gate leads to a small courtyard and another internal staircase and further rooms.
-All in all this property is beyond anything I have seen in Venice over many years - utterly grand, utterly liveable.
+The whole property is magnificent in its style and feel - beyond anything I have seen in Venice over many years - utterly grand, utterly liveable.
 A world apart.